Home › Research › H2-DRI in India: Green Steel Economics

 How CBAM changes the financial calculation

-The green steel premium — the additional cost per tonne of H2-DRI steel versus BF-BOF steel — exists in isolation from the carbon pricing environment.
-But Indian steel producers do not operate in isolation.
-CBAM, the CCTS and the Green Public Procurement mandate are all applying countervailing pressure on the other side of the equation, making conventional BF-BOF steel progressively more expensive relative to its low-carbon alternatives.
+The "green steel premium" (the extra cost per tonne for H2-DRI steel over BF-BOF steel) doesn't exist in a vacuum.
+Indian steel producers operate in a complex global market, and policies like CBAM, the CCTS, and the Green Public Procurement mandate are actively applying pressure.
+These policies are progressively making conventional BF-BOF steel more expensive compared to its low-carbon alternatives.

-At current EU ETS prices of approximately €60 to €70 per tonne of CO₂, the CBAM levy for an Indian BF-BOF producer exporting to Europe — at an average emission intensity of 2.55 tCO₂/ts — is approximately €153 to €179 per tonne of steel (2.55 tCO₂/ts multiplied by the EU ETS price).
-This is already in the same order of magnitude as the green steel premium at current hydrogen prices.
-The arithmetic is not yet favourable for H2-DRI — the green premium is still larger than the CBAM saving — but the direction of movement is significant.
-As EU ETS prices rise toward the €100 to €130 range that is projected under the EU’s Fit for 55 scenario by 2030, and as hydrogen costs fall toward USD 2/kg, the CBAM-adjusted economics of BF-BOF versus H2-DRI narrow substantially.
+At current EU ETS prices of roughly €60 to €70 per tonne of CO₂, the CBAM levy for an Indian BF-BOF producer exporting to Europe sits at approximately €153 to €179 per tonne of steel.
+This calculation is based on an average emission intensity of 2.55 tCO₂/ts.
+That levy is already in the same ballpark as the green steel premium at today's hydrogen prices.
+While the math isn't entirely favourable for H2-DRI just yet, as the green premium still slightly outweighs the CBAM savings, the trajectory is hard to ignore.
+As EU ETS prices climb toward the €100 to €130 range projected for 2030, and as hydrogen costs drop toward USD 2/kg, the adjusted economics between BF-BOF and H2-DRI will narrow considerably.

 | Scenario | H₂ price | Green steel premium vs BF-BOF (est.) | CBAM cost BF-BOF to EU | Net financial gap |